Learn Tips and Tricks

 By the end of today, get the benefit of 30 years of experience in dog bite cases!
-Attorney Kenneth M. Phillips began representing dog attack victims in 1991 and is the only lawyer in the USA who has been doing nothing but dog attack cases since the 1990's.
-He did a tips-and-tricks lecture for plaintiffs’ lawyers which was videoed for continuing education credit.
-It is called Tips & Tricks for Dog Bite Cases.
-It is about actual cases, showing how Mr. Phillips presented them and countered tactics by the defense.
-The focus is on legal concepts that are unique to dog bite law, and on strategies that win cases for dog bite victims.
+Attorney Kenneth M. Phillips began representing dog attack victims in 1991 and is the only lawyer in the USA who has been doing nothing but dog attack cases since the 1990s.
+He did a tips-and-tricks lecture for plaintiffs’ lawyers, which was videoed for continuing education credit.
+It is called Tips & Tricks for Dog Bite Lawyers and shows how Mr. Phillips presented actual cases and countered tactics by the insurance adjusters and defense attorneys in those cases.
+The focus is on legal concepts that are unique to dog bite law, and on strategies that win dog bite cases.

-When the insurance company for the dog owner is treating you unfairly, you have no choice but to file the lawsuit.
-To immediately impress on them that you are going to win and they are going to lose, you absolutely must plead your case correctly.
+When the insurance company for the dog owner is treating you unfairly, you have no choice but to file a lawsuit.
+To immediately impress them that you are going to win and they are going to lose, you must plead your case correctly.
 It makes no sense to file it if you are going to blow it at the very start.

-Begin the process by reviewing the “causes of action” that you can possibly plead.
+Begin by reviewing the “causes of action” that you can plead.
 Read Causes of Action in a Dog Bite Case by Attorney Phillips, included in Dog Bite Lawsuit Forms.

 If your case will be filed in any US state other than California, use the “Complaint” (i.e., the initial pleading) in Dog Bite Lawsuit Forms.
 If you will file it in California, use the Undemurrable Dog Bite Complaint with Points and Authorities for California.
 Each of these has multiple causes of action that are worded unambiguously and powerfully.

 Draft Powerful Discovery for a Dog Bite Lawsuit